Adam-A/Foodini/SprintMeeting_2.md

 ### Accomplishments
 Worked on the barcode scanner view and understanding the [Edamam](https://www.edamam.com/) barcode functionality.
-The barcode view currently displays video of what the camera is capturing on screen.
+The barcode view currently displays video of what the camera is capturing on screen, outputs metadata from the capture device, and processes the metadata as an EAN13 barcode number.
+This number is then processed to be used as a UPC number.
 Also worked on understanding how to use the [Edamam](https://www.edamam.com/) API to make a call for a barcode.
 Noted that Edamam uses cUrl notation in its documentation, so I researched how to use cUrl syntax with swift.